Fauna monitoring in Woodland Reserve

 Once all the information we need is recorded, the bag and animal are gently placed on the ground and carefully opened so the captives can vacate when they are ready.
 Sometimes they go slowly... and sometimes they're off like a rocket! (…and then sometimes, they’re cheeky and try to get in the buckets of peanuts we have with us for an extra feed!)

 Each trap line is run a minimum of six times in each section Reserve, providing 750 opportunities to capture animals each year.

-As you can imagine, monitoring 'season' is very busy for the enviro team, coordinating a dedicated team of people collecting animals and data all whilst 'living the night life' for a few weeks.
-The pages of data that is collected on our survey nights is organised into spreadsheets after the team returns to the office - and normal 'daylight' working hours!
+As you can imagine, monitoring 'season' is very busy for the enviro team as they coordinate a dedicated team of people collecting animals and data all whilst 'living the night life' for a few weeks.
+The pages of data that is collected on our survey nights is organised into spreadsheets after the team returns to the office and normal 'daylight' working hours!
 Once input, the data is analysed using capture/recapture models to provide an estimate of population size in each area of the Reserve.

-While we are still crunching the numbers for 2022, we are confident that the population has increased well past last year’s survey of 400+ animals – which is great news for both Woodland Reserve and woylie conservation!
+The good news is that the population has increased well since the first animals were released in 2010 to well over 400 individuals – which is great news for both Woodland Reserve and woylie conservation!